FranxYao/franxyao.github.io/index.md

 -----

 ### PROJECTS
-* Assessing the BERT Language Model pretraining influence on text generation tasks. (in submission)
+* Assessing the BERT Language Model pretraining influence on text generation tasks. (in submission).
+Dec 18 -

   * The recent BERT model use a Maskded-LM Pretraining method to improve the classification/ structural prediction performance significantly, how will it influence text generation tasks?
   * We study the BERT pre-training methods, as well as other pre-training methods for text generation.
   * We find out that the BERT-style Masked LM CANNOT really increase the generation performance, but the left-to-right LM can.

-* Text Style Transfer In-depth (in submission)
+* Text Style Transfer In-depth (in submission).
+Mar 18 - Dec 18

   * Text style transfer is recently a hot topic in NLP, but few have examined what determines the style and what is changed during the transfer.
   * We analyze the underlying assumptions of state-of-the-art text style transfer systems and their performance.
   * We study the one-to-many transfer problem and show how it brings new challenges to the existing binary transfer.

-* Music Generation with Sentence Level Semantics
+* Music Generation with Sentence Level Semantics.
+Dec 18 - Mar 18

   * Background knowledge of music, and Midi File format.
 [The blog](https://francix.github.io/MusicGeneration.html) (in Chinese)
   * StyleNet for performance generation.